After A Freak Accident, A Doctor Finds Insight Into 'Living Life And Facing Death'

 "There was a big explosion, a big flash of light, and I was thrown ... quite some distance," Miller says.
 "My body was literally smoking."

-Miller survived that 1990 accident, but lost both legs below the knee and half of one arm.
-Coming close to death, and dealing with pain and disability, inspired him to go into medicine and the field of disability rights.
+Miller survived that 1990 accident but lost both legs below the knee and half of one arm.
+Coming close to death and dealing with pain and disability inspired him to go into medicine and the field of disability rights.

-As a palliative care physician at the University of California San Francisco Cancer Center, Miller draws on his own experiences to help people with their physical, emotional and spiritual pain at the end of their lives.
+As a palliative care physician at the University of California San Francisco's Cancer Center, Miller draws on his own experiences to help people with their physical, emotional and spiritual pain at the end of their lives.
 His new book, with co-author Shoshana Berger, is A Beginner's Guide to the End: Practical Advice for Living Life and Facing Death.

 Miller says it's hard for him to regret the accident that changed his life.

-"So much has flowed from it," he says. ""If I'm honest, there's a little bit of pride. ...
-[What] I'm a little proud of, is the decision to work with this experience over time, to dig into it, to mine it, to find a creative energy in it."
+"So much has flowed from it," he says.
+"If I'm honest, there's a little bit of pride. ...
+[What] I'm a little proud of is the decision to work with this experience over time, to dig into it, to mine it, to find a creative energy in it."

 Interview highlights